-On completion of the installation and commissioning ensure that the operating instructions for the stove are left with the customer.
+On completion of the installation and commissioning, ensure that the operating instructions for the stove are left with the customer.
 Ensure you advise the customer on the correct use of the appliance with the fuels likely to be used in the stove and notify them to use only the recommended fuels for the stove.
 Advise the user what to do should smoke or fumes be emitted from the stove.
-The customer should be warned to use a fireguard to BS 8423:2002 in the presence of children, aged and/or infirm persons.
+The customer should be warned to use a fireguard to BS 8423:2010 in the presence of children, aged and/or infirm persons.

-OPERATING YOUR STOVE - LOXTON DUAL CONTROL
+OPERATING YOUR STOVE - LOXTON 8 DUAL CONTROL

-THE LOXTON STOVE HAS THREE AIR CONTROL LEVERS TO HELP REGULATE YOUR STOVE.
+THE LOXTON 8 STOVE HAS THREE AIR CONTROL LEVERS TO HELP REGULATE YOUR STOVE.

-Air regulation: The three control levers perform differing tasks in regulating the combustion air on your appliance:
+Air regulation; The three control levers perform differing tasks in regulating the combustion air on your appliance:

 Primary air: This is generally used when starting the fire or re igniting the fire.
-If burning smokeless briquetted fuel or similar then the primary will need to be open.
 Primary air comes from below the grate.